deluair/RNAseq/CONTRIBUTING.md

 ## Styleguides

 We use [PEP 8](https://www.python.org/dev/peps/pep-0008/) as a style guide for Python code.

+## Branching Model

+We use the [GitHub flow](https://guides.github.com/introduction/flow/) branching model.